mprimi/portable-secret/README.md

 To understand how it works, go ahead and [create yourself a secret](https://mprimi.github.io/portable-secret/creator/).
 Download and inspect the generated Portable Secret.

 The embedded code is straightforward:

 - Take the password and generate a key
 - Use the key to decrypt the payload
 - Display the decrypted secret

+The current encryption implementation uses [AES-GCM](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-gcm), generally considered the strongest option of the Web Crypto API due to its use of authentication to check that the ciphertext has not been modified by an attacker.

 ---